Exponential self-similar mixing by incompressible flows: Introduction

-In this paper, we will employ and compare two notions of mixing scales that are considered in the literature.
-The first one is based on a negative Sobolev norm of the solution $\rho(t,\cdot)$, more precisely the norm in the homogeneous Sobolev space $\dot{H}^{-1}$ following \cite{doering} (see Definition~\ref{def:Functscale} below), and will be referred to as the {\em functional mixing scale}. \footnoteb{From a mathematical point of view there is nothing special with the order $-1$ that has been chosen in the definition of functional mixing scale: every negative Sobolev norm would behave in a similar way.
-However, from a physical point of view, this choice is the most convenient, since the norm in $\dot{H}^{-1}$ scales as a length.} The second mixing scale arises from a conjecture of Bressan~\cite{bressan} on the cost of rearrangements of sets and brings in a connection with geometric measure theory.
-This second notion of scale is expresses in terms of the relative proportion in suitably small balls of different level sets of the solution (see Definition~\ref{d:geomix} below), and it will be referred to as the {\em geometric mixing scale}.
+We will employ and compare two notions of mixing scales that are considered in the literature.
+The first one is based on a negative Sobolev norm of the solution~$\rho(t,\cdot)$, more precisely the norm in the homogeneous Sobolev space $\dot{H}^{-1}$ following~\cite{doering} (see Definition~\ref{def:Functscale} below, and see~\S\ref{ss:defH} for the definition of homogeneous Sobolev norms), and will be referred to as the {\em functional mixing scale}. \footnoteb{From a mathematical point of view there is nothing special with the order $-1$ that has been chosen in the definition of functional mixing scale: every negative Sobolev norm would behave in a similar way.
+However, from a physical point of view, this choice is the most convenient, since the norm in $\dot{H}^{-1}$ scales as a length on the two-dimensional torus.} In fact, it can be proven that the vanishing of the homogeneous negative Sobolev~$\dot H^{-1}$ norm of $\rho(t,\cdot)$ is equivalent to the convergence of $\rho(t,\cdot)$ to $0$ weakly in $L^2$ (see for instance~\cite{doering}).
+The use of negative norms to measure mixing was proposed in~\cite{MMP}, where the equivalence between the decay of the $\dot H^{-1/2}$ norm and mixing in the ergodic sense was established.
+The second mixing scale arises from a conjecture of Bressan~\cite{bressan} on the cost of rearrangements of sets and brings in a connection with geometric measure theory.
+This second notion of scale is expresses in terms of how small the mean of the solution $\rho(t,\cdot)$ is on suitably small balls (see Definition~\ref{d:geomix} below), and it will be referred to as the {\em geometric mixing scale}.
 The two scales are related though generally not equivalent.

-In the next few paragraphs in this introduction, {\em we informally denote any of the two mixing scales of the solution at time $t$ by ${\rm mix}\, \big( \rho(t,\cdot) \big)$}.
+\emph{In the rest of this introduction, we informally denote any of the two mixing scales of the solution $\rho$ at time $t$ by $\mix\big( \rho(t,\cdot) \big)$}.

-Ideally, a flow that ``mixes optimally'' will achieve the largest decay rate in time for ${\rm mix}\, \big( \rho(t,\cdot) \big)$.
-How fast ${\rm mix}\, \big( \rho(t,\cdot) \big)$ can decay in time depends on properties of the flow.
+Ideally, a flow that ``mixes optimally'' will achieve the largest decay rate in time for $\mix\big( \rho(t,\cdot) \big)$.
+How fast $\mix\big( \rho(t,\cdot) \big)$ can decay in time depends on properties of the flow.
 These, in turn, are in practice given in terms of constraints on certain quantities of physical interest, typically energy, enstrophy, and palenstrophy.
-These correspond respectively to uniform-in-time bounds on the $L^2$, $H^1$, and $H^2$ norms of the velocity field $u$.
+These correspond respectively to uniform-in-time bounds on the $L^2$, $H^1$, and $H^2$ norms of the velocity field $u$. \end{parag}